MicaW/CV/README.md

 Throughout my career I've sought to continuously learn and develop.
 I've consistently proven that I can enter a new place, and quickly pick up the ways of working and skills required for the role:

- * Having worked for IBM IX (IBM’s digital agency), Quadmark (IT Consultancy), and various temping agencies, I'm used to taking on projects with new clients, in new industries and in varying roles.
+ * Having worked for various agencies, I'm used to taking on projects with new clients, in new industries and in varying roles.
 My ability to hit the ground running is something I've regularly been praised for in feedback.
  * I've recently completed a Software Engineering bootcamp at Makers Academy, a notoriously intensive course which teaches principles of software craftsmanship and guides you to becoming a junior full-stack developer.
 For our final project, myself and my team built a fully functioning website using a technology stack we had never used before (Mongo-DB, Express, and Node) in under 8 days.
 In this time, we had to design the site, learn the technology, build it and test it.
 Check it out: www.developers-dictionary.com.
  * I pivoted my career into UX design in 2015, taking a part-time course at General Assembly, then moving into a UX role.
 Within a few months I was assigned as core UX designer for my team, and a few months after that promoted to Design Lead for an entire digital transformation programme.